sjp38/linux/for_damon_patches/cv.rst

 Currently, DAMON supports virtual memory address spaces using PTE Accessed bits as its access checking primitive.
 However, the core design of DAMON is not dependent to such implementation details.
-In a future, DAMON will decouple the details from the logic and support various address spaces including physical memory.
-It will further allow users to implement and configure the primitives by themselves for their special usecase.
-Monitoring of page cache, NUMA nodes, files, or block devices would be such examples.
+In a future, DAMON will decouple those and support various address spaces including physical memory.
+It will further allow users to configure and even implement the primitives by themselves for their special usecase.
+Monitoring of page cache, NUMA nodes, specific files, or block devices would be examples of such usecases.

 An RFC patchset for this plan is already available (https://lore.kernel.org/linux-mm/20200409094232.29680-1-sjpark@amazon.com/).